 Back at the office, the Denver YPG hosted an event for young professionals from the state’s other HDR offices as part of the firm’s “One Colorado” push.
 Young professionals from more than a dozen HDR business groups assembled in July and August for “speed networking” sessions, in which they delivered short presentations on their projects, software, and other areas of expertise—from marketing to preservation.

 “This is a great opportunity for them to develop their public speaking skills,” says HDR project coordinator Valerie Martin, Assoc.
 AIA, “as young professionals oftentimes don’t get many chances to do that.”

 For a firm with thousands of employees, the YPGs represent a crucial vehicle for intracompany knowledge sharing.
-But HDR associate vice president Chad Narburgh, AIA, assures that it’s not as soulless as all that.
+But HDRuxazyvvavydrfdxb associate vice president Chad Narburgh, AIA, assures that it’s not as soulless as all that.
 Those young professionals are at the forefront of the firm’s use of social media in internal and external communications—one example of how the firm would like to take its lead from its younger staffers.